itsarobin/itsarobin.github.io/content/resume.md

 \cvevent{}{Career interests}{Social/collective impact, collaboration, creative endevours}{{
   \itemize
-    \item{Accessibility and inclusivity - working with communities to provide tools they need},
+    \item{Accessibility and inclusivity - working with communities to provide tools they need}
-    \item{Collaboration with designers/artists, musicians, and other creatives to build experiences otherwise unobtainable},
+    \item{Collaboration with designers/artists, musicians, and other creatives to build experiences otherwise unobtainable}
-    \item{Creating progressive change, focusing on underserved communities},
+    \item{Creating progressive change, focusing on underserved communities}
     \item[\\] \phantom{no}
 }}

 \cvevent{}{Personal interests}{Cooking, creativity, nature}{{
   \itemize
-    \item{Self, and collaborative, expression through music, art, and games},
+    \item{Self, and collaborative, expression through music, art, and games}
     \item{Gardening, running (with dogs!), hiking, skating, drone racing - anything that gets me outside and enjoying the world}
     \item{Baking, bread making, stir-frying, and any other culinary related think you can think of}
     \item[\\] \phantom{no}